iburn78/open-trading-api/work/note.md

 - run in the root dir (e.g., work/) as a module ```python -m scripts.xxx```
 - for unbuffered terminal output: ```python -u -m scripts.xxx```

+or more modern way
+- Define pyproject.toml in the project root (see example pyproject.toml file).
+    - It declares your project metadata, dependencies, and packages to be installed.
+    - In [tool.setuptools.packages.find], you can use include = ["*"] to automatically include all packages.
+    - Packages (folders) should have __init__.py to be recognized as proper Python packages (required for relative imports).
+- (venv) pip install -e . performs an editable install, making the packages importable immediately.
+    - If metadata or dependencies in pyproject.toml change, you should rerun pip install -e . to update the environment.
+    - Adding files / modifying files are ok, but when the package names are changed (directory name changes), rerun pip install -e .
+    - After that, you can run scripts or modules without import errors — no need to manually adjust sys.path.
+- all subpackages have to be declared, and need to be accessed from the respective parent packages

 ## Notes
 ### Market knowledge
 - Every orders that are not processed is cancelled over night